Limit distributions of expanding translates of shrinking submanifolds and non-improvability of Dirichlet's approximation theorem: Introduction

-In~\cite{Shah:Dirichlet} by proving an equidistribution result for expanding translates of analytic curve segments on the space of unimodular lattices in $\R^{n+1}$, it was shown that if an analytic curve in $\R^n$ is not contained in a proper affine subspace then almost all points on this curve are not $\DTA{\lambda}$ and not $\DTB{\lambda}$ for every $\lambda\in(0,1)$.
-The analyticity is a technical assumption because of a fundamental limitation of the method of proof; namely the $(C,\alpha)$-good property \cite{Klein+Mar:Annals98} of differentiable maps do not survive under composition by non-linear polynomial maps.
-To overcome this limitation we would require a quantitative local avoidance result, which was conjectured in \cite[Section 5]{Shah:ICM}.
-In this article, we resolve this conjecture and prove a stronger equidistribution result for expanding translates of sufficiently slowly shrinking curves (cf.~\cite{Shah:SOn1-smooth} for $G=\SO(n,1)$).
-The new equidistribution result leads to non-improvability of Dirichlet's approximation theorem for nondegenerate manifolds as defined by Pyartli~\cite{Pyartli69}.
+The analyticity of $\psi$ in \cite{Shah:Dirichlet} is a technical assumption because of a fundamental limitation of the linearization technique used in the proof, as the $(C,\alpha)$-good property \cite{Klein+Mar:Annals98} of differentiable maps may not survive under composition by non-linear polynomial maps.
+To overcome this difficulty, as in \cite{Shah:SOn1-smooth} for $G=\SO^0(n,1)$, we would like to prove an equidistribution result for expanding translates of shrinking curves.
+In this article, we make an algebraic observation that allows us to express expanding translates of optimally shrinking curves as long polynomial trajectories.
+Then, we apply an earlier result of Shah~\cite{Shah:polynom} about equidistribution of long polynomial trajectories.
+Our final equidistribution result leads to the non-improvability of Dirichlet's approximation theorem for nonplanar manifolds as defined by Pyartli~\cite[\S2]{Pyartli69}.